MaundoJako/Global-Emissions-Data-2024/README.md

    - Run in Terminal : dbt run
      - A BigQuery folder and file will be created, however you specified in your creation.

-**4. Upload to BigQuery**
-   - Navigate to your GCP BigQuery folder
-   - Create new table
-   - Source: Bucket
-   - Select your newly created parquet file.
-   - External table
-   - Auto Schema
-   - Save
-   - Test it is working by running a simple SQL query in BigQuery.

 **5. Data Visualisation**
    - Navigate to Looker Studio via your search engine